PC and compatibles - General information

 Then you can replace the battery.
 It is generally too risky to install this battery, so it's more convenient to use CR2032.
 But CR2032 are NOT rechargeable.

 To fix this problem, just install a diode the way that the battery can supply voltage, but cannot be charged.
-I recommend Schottky diodes such as 1N5819 as they have lower resistance.
+I recommend Schottky diodes such as 1N5819 as they have lower resistance, but a small signal diode can also be used.
 The installation is shown below:

 In some PCs Real Time Clock, Setup's memory and battery is embedded in one single chip.
 The chip is usually marked Dallas 1287, "GRT" or "Odin" and is significantly bigger than other chips.
 Usually it is trapezoedrical in shape.
 You can replace or rework the chip.
 Generally buiying a new chip is a bit hard and expensive and you probably won't know are you buying the chip with good or bad battery, so it's better to open the chip, soler wires to battery connectors and use external 3.3V battery like CR2032.
 You don't need diode for it as it is not rechargeable, but it is needed to break connections to the old battery (as old battery will drain new one).